matthew123-ha/Tier-Testing-Project/README.md

 # Tier-Testing-Project
-This is my first plugin I have ever made pls no bully :(
+This is my first ever plugin, if you got any questions please dm limerzk on discord

 You can modify this plugin as much as you please as this plugin is licensed with GPL 3.0